Business Taxes

 Reporting Losses and Passive Activity Rules

-• If you report a net loss on Line 32, you may need to complete Form 8582 to determine deductible losses under passive activity loss rules.
+If you report a net loss on Line 32, you may be required to complete Form 8582, Passive Activity Loss Limitations, to determine the amount of loss that can be deducted.

 When to Use Form 4835